 Jerome, Arizona 86331

 Just down the street is another haunted hotel – the Connor.
 First built by David Connor, “Connor’s Corner” was erected in 1897 by David Connor.
 The three-story brick hotel offered 20 guest rooms as well as a saloon, card rooms and billiards on the first floor.
-Built before the law required buildings to constructed of brick or stone, most folks thought Connor a bit daft at the expense he put into the hotel, which included stone quarried nearby for the foundations and brick shipped in from Cottonwood, Arizona.
+Built before the law required buildings to be constructed of brick or stone, most folks thought Connor a bit daft at the expense he put into the hotel, which included stone quarried nearby for the foundations and brick shipped in from Cottonwood, Arizona.
 Built with the more affluent citizens and travelers in mind, the first-class hotel rented for $1.00 per night.
-But the Connor would be plagued with a colorful future including several fires over the next few years.
+But the Connor would be plagued with a colorful future, including several fires over the next few years.

-Though immediately successful, Connor’s Corner would see its first tragedy in just little more than a year, when it was destroyed by fire in September 1898.
+Though immediately successful, Connor’s Corner would see its first tragedy in just a little more than a year, when it was destroyed by fire in September 1898.
 But David Connor also had the foresight to have bought insurance on his property.
 Only one of two business owners in town to carry insurance, he was paid $14,500 for his losses and immediately rebuilt.

 During the city’s thriving mining days of the early 20th century, the hotel prospered, often being filled to capacity.
-However, Jerome’s mining prosperity was not to last and as the fortunes of the mines waned, so did the Connor Hotel’s.
+However, Jerome’s mining prosperity was not to last, and as the fortunes of the mines waned, so did the Connor Hotel’s.
 By 1931, it had closed.
 By that time, the building had passed to David Connor’s son, who continued to rent out the ground floor for commercial businesses, but the upstairs hotel rooms sat vacant.

 In the 1980’s it closed again due to safety violations and remained empty up until the 21st century.
-However, in 2000, the current owners began to renovate the hotel, bringing it up to required safety standards and renovating the rooms to their historic splendor, while providing modern amenities.
+However, in 2000, the current owners began to renovate the hotel, bringing it up to required safety standards and renovating the rooms to their historic splendor while providing modern amenities.

 Visitors today can enjoy not only wonderful blends of the past and present but by some accounts, perhaps a spectral ghost or two.

-In Room 1, a tale circulates that the first guest to ever stay in the hotel was its electrician, who was frightened by whispers and the sounds of women laughing in the room.
+In Room 1, a tale circulates that the first guest to stay in the hotel was its electrician, who was frightened by whispers and the sounds of women laughing in the room.
 Later, he felt cold chills in the room and spent the rest of the night sleeping in his van.
 Since that time, other strange events have been reported including the armoire doors opening of their own volition and odd images appearing in photographs.

 Who these lingering souls might remain a mystery.